FlavioMiglio/rtems-llvm/README.md

 #### Flavio Migliorati, Giorgio Barocco, Francesco Bazzano

+## Submodule initialization and download

+After cloning the repo, initialize and download the two submodules (`rtems` and `rtems-rsb`):

+    git submodule init
+    git submodule update

 ## Choosing an Installation Prefix

 First you have to choose a prefix, which will also be the prefix used for the RTEMS toolchain, so follow the guidance [here](https://docs.rtems.org/docs/main/user/start/prefixes.html) to select an appropriate prefix.